 The Work Gig:

 My SXSW 2011 officially started on Wednesday with a work gig for eMusic at the Beauty Bar which I actually helped organize.
-Although I put a shitload of time and effort into planning and running the event, the one thing I didn’t have much to do with was the actual lineup.
-The bands chosen were more geared towards lo-fi garage rock and unique takes on indie pop, and not necessarily in styles I typically dig: Hurray for the Riff Raff, Grass Widow, JEFF the Brotherhood, Ty Segall, Obits, Pains of Being Pure at Heart
+Although I put a s***load of time and effort into planning and running the event, the one thing I didn’t have much to do with was the actual lineup.
+The bands chosen were more geared towards lo-fi garage rock and unique takes on indie pop, and not necessarily in styles I typically dig: Hurray for the Riff Raff, Grass Widow, JEFF the Brotherhood, Ty Segall, Obits, Pains of Being Pure at Heart.
+But, man, all of these bands put on great performances and sucked me in at various points throughout the day.
+I especially liked the Sabbath-esque stylings of guitar & drum duo JEFF the Brotherhood, as well as the Indie pop/punk of the Pains of Being Pure at Heart (more on that one below).

 Killer Band, Lame (Conference Center) Scene: